tfwillems/HipSTR/README.md

 <a id="str-vcf"></a>
 ### VCF file
 For more information on the VCF file format, please see the [VCF spec](http://samtools.github.io/hts-specs/VCFv4.2.pdf).
-For filtering and parsing VCFs, we recommend the fantastic python package [PyVCF](http://pyvcf.readthedocs.org/en/latest/)

 #### INFO fields
-*INFO* fields contains statistics about each genotyped locus in the VCF.
-The INFO fields reported by HipSTR primarily describe the learned/supplied stutter model for the locus and its reference coordinates and sequence characteristics.
+INFO fields contains aggregated statistics about each genotyped STR in the VCF.
+The INFO fields reported by HipSTR primarily describe the learned/supplied stutter model for the locus, the STR's reference coordinates (START and END) and information about the allele counts (AC) and number of reads used to genotype all samples (DP).

 FIELD | DESCRIPTION
 ----- | -----------